 Boston Local Expert

-Tucked away in the Back Bay at The Lenox Hotel, this bar is a cozy spot for a drink with friends.
+Tucked away in the Back Bay at The Lenox Hotel, this bar is a cozy spot for a drink with friends or for making new ones.
 Light wood tones, black leather furniture, a neon-lit bar, and recessed lighting make for a pleasant environment.
 Whether discussing business or just relaxing, you're sure to enjoy your time at City-Bar.
 The specialty martinis are delicious, but City Bar also has a wide array of other beverages to choose from.
+As the night wears on, especially on weekends, you'll find the crowd at City-Bar growing younger.
+This transition allows for turning strangers into new friends.
 (617-933-4800, 617-536-5300)

 The Liberty Bar holds court in the center of the Liberty Hotel's rotunda.
 Bright and open with room to linger, guests can either be seated at one of the banquettes, stand around, or get comfortable on a stool at the bar itself.
 A hot spot for locals looking to be where the action is, but away from the newly legal, the Liberty Bar sees some of the sexiest in the city.
 A small bar menu is available and many house-infused liquors are used in the cocktails they so expertly craft.
 A good way to end the day before making your way to your room.
 (617.224.4000)

 The Charles Hotel's Noir is a romantic sort of place, perfect for quiet conversation over drinks.
 The dark, brooding atmosphere is also ideal for clandestine meetings, and low lighting and black-and-red decor add to the sense of drama and mystery.
-An inventive drink menu features a variety of martinis, from blue cheese to caramel-apple, and you'll also find a collection of signature "Film Noir" drinks, exotic and lusty.
+An inventive drink menu features a variety of martinis.
+The Charles Square patio, makes for a lovely spot to linger with friend sin the warmer months while the intimate indoor space invites you to settle in for the night.
+An ideal spot to catch up with old friends, the scene tends to be more laid back and that's a good thing, because sometimes you just want to enjoy cocktails with someone you know.
 (617-661-8010, 617-234-8090)